-Lauca's most spectacular feature is the glistening Lago Chungará, one of the world's highest lakes and particularly abundant with bird life.
+Lauca's most spectacular feature is glistening Lago Chungará, one of the world's highest lakes, abundant with birdlife.
 Looming over it is the impossibly perfect cone of Volcán Parinacota, a dormant volcano with a twin brother, Volcán Pomerape, just across the border.
-These pristine white-capped volcanoes could almost be painted onto the landscape, but the ominous Volcán Guallatire puffs up dark fumes a short distance to the south.